romeelk/movieapp/readme.md

 You can enable Kubernetes locally on Docker desktop.
 Once you have done that make sure you switch context to the docker-desktop cluster.
-Easy way to do this is to install the vs code K8s extension.
+Easy way to do this is to install the VS code K8s extension.
 Go to the extension.
 In the clusters list select docker-desktop and set as current cluster.

 There are two steps to deploying.
 First add helm  mongodb repo locally using the bitnami helm chart: